Hero of Barrier Reef conservation honoured in new biography

 Again, it’s a rich and redolent narrative, as the hard-working Busst tries to make island life work for him and others around him.
 There’s a lovely detail included of him weighing up his desire to sit and contemplate the beauty of the place against the need to forge ahead with the plans to create a workable place to live.

-When he meets a young scientist, Len Webb, he begins to get interested in the new field of ecology and when he and Alison, the woman he married in 1950, move to Bingil Bay on the mainland, they gradually learn about the ecology of the rainforest.
+When he meets a young scientist, Len Webb, he begins to get interested in the new field of ecology.
+When he and Alison, the woman he married in 1950, move to Bingil Bay on the mainland, they gradually learn about the ecology of the rainforest.

 McCalman writes: